 While some health enthusiasts find it easier to consume shiitake mushrooms in the form of supplement capsules or powders, it can be just as easy to eat the real thing.
 There are two steps: preparation and cooking.

-Preparing shiitake mushrooms can be as straightforward as washing them thoroughly.
-As a wild fungus, harvested shiitake mushrooms may contain dirt, so like any vegetable, they must be washed before consumption.
+Preparing shiitake mushrooms can be as straightforward as cleaning them thoroughly.
+Freshly harvested shiitake mushrooms may contain dirt, so like any vegetable, they must be cleaned before consumption.

 Wipe the mushrooms with a damp cloth to remove dirt, ensuring that they remain delicious and don’t take on a mushy quality.